Chrar-e-Sharief Grand Masjid closed after adverse safety audit report

 Wani urged the administration to provide an alternate space for offering the prayers, especially for congregational prayers and on special occasions given the huge rush of worshippers.

-The locals have accused the JKPCC of using “substandard” construction material in the building and said that they were responsible for the vibrations and the cracks as identified by the NIT Srinagar audit report.
+The locals have accused the JKPCC of using “substandard” construction material in the building they said was responsible for the vibrations and the cracks as identified by the NIT Srinagar audit report.

 General Manager Central, JKPCC, Showkat Ahmad Dar downplayed the allegations saying that the cracks would be “fixed through retrofitting”.